Search

 Leave of Absence

 A medical leave of absence with proper documentation may be granted at any time but with one restriction.
-Students requesting a medical leave of absence during a current term must file the leave of absence forms with the Office of Undergraduate Studies prior to the end of the last day of classes of that term.
-Students who request a medical leave of absence for a current term and submit their leave request prior to the last day of classes will be assigned W in lieu of a regular grade for each course.
+Students requesting a medical leave of absence during a current term or session13 must file the leave of absence forms with the Office of Academic Services prior to the end of the last day of classes of that term.
+No requests for leaves of absence will be considered after this deadline.
+In such cases, students should request an incomplete grade (see section on Incomplete Coursework).
+Students who request a medical leave of absence for a current term or session and submit their leave request prior to the last day of classes will be assigned W in lieu of a regular grade for each course.
 Students taking a medical leave of absence during the final four weeks of classes for 14- week long courses and the final two weeks of classes for 7-week long courses will have the option, upon obtaining the appropriate approvals from the instructor, to choose to receive the grade of I in one or more courses instead of the W grade.
 The student may then complete the course as described in the section on Incomplete Coursework.
 In most cases, students electing to take a medical leave of absence will be expected to remain on medical leave of absence through the following fall or spring term.
-Refunding will follow that of voluntary withdrawal.
+For a medical leave of absence commencing after the start of classes in any term, tuition and housing fees will be refunded only partially (see section on Refund in Part 5).

 A medical leave of absence will not be retroactively granted for a term for which the last day of classes has already occurred.
-Students returning from a medical leave of absence, at the discretion of university officials, may not be allowed to participate in university programs such as, but not limited to, study abroad for the term immediately following their return to active status.
+There are no exceptions to this policy.
+Students returning from a medical leave of absence, at the discretion of university officials, may not be allowed to participate in university programs such as, but not limited to, study away for the term immediately following their return to active status.

 Students called to military service can request a leave of absence as early as the first term in the first year.
 If the leave of absence starts from the first term in their freshmen year, students should first complete all the new student registration procedures before applying for a leave of absence.

-A student may receive transfer credit for no more than two courses, up to a maximum of 8 credits, taken at another accredited four-year institution in the US or similarly accredited institution abroad and with a liberal arts and general education curriculum while on leave of absence for personal or medical reasons.
+A student may receive transfer credit for no more than two courses, up to a maximum of 8 credits, taken at another accredited four-year institution in the US or similarly accredited institution abroad and with a liberal arts and general education curriculum while on voluntary leave of absence for personal or medical reasons or while a Duke Kunshan University student is suspended or on involuntary leave of absence for academic reasons.
+Students must complete and receive approval through the credit-transfer review process.
+Policies and procedures for course approvals are available from the Office of Global Education.
+(See also Transfer of Work Taken Elsewhere, Part 6.)

 Students who undertake independent study under Duke Kunshan University supervision and for Duke Kunshan University credit are not on leave of absence even if studying elsewhere.